omniphx/forrest/README.md

 Add the alias to the `aliases` array

     'Forrest' => 'Omniphx\Forrest\Providers\Laravel\Facades\Forrest'

-## Getting Started
-### Setting up a Connected App
-1. Log into to your Salesforce org
-2. Click on Setup in the upper right-hand menu
-3. Under Build click Create > Apps
-4. Scroll to the bottom and click New under Connected Apps.
-5. Enter the following details for the remote application:
-    * Connected App Name
-    * API Name
-    * Contact Email
-    * Enable OAuth Settings under the API dropdown
-    * Callback URL
-    * Select access scope (If you need a refresh token, specify it here)
-6. Click Save

-After saving, you will now be given a Consumer Key and Consumer Secret.

 ### Configuration
 Publish your config file using the `artisan` command: